Ramon Chavez

 • what files changed

-• what network calls were made (if any)
+• what network calls were made

-6) Treat secrets like a first-class problem
+Treat secrets like a first-class problem

-• Rotate tokens periodically.
-If you don’t have a rotation habit, the first rotation will happen during an incident, which is always a bad time to learn a new workflow.
+Keep secrets out of plain text notes and configs.
+Rotate tokens on a schedule.
+If you don’t have a rotation habit yet, your first rotation will happen during an incident - always a bad time to learn a new workflow.

 Bottom line